 Once installed you are good to go.
 I do recommend you open an account on the Serverless Framework website, but it is essential to get started to play with the framework.
 To create an account you can use the terminal shortcut, which will open a browser and ask to create an account or login

-Although it is not absolutely necessary to have one and you can still develop and deploy Serverless Applications using the Serverless Framework without one, you may find the Serverless Platform to be quite a handy utility to help you on your path.
+Although it is not absolutely necessary to have a Serverless Enterprise account, you can still develop and deploy Serverless Applications using the Serverless Framework without one, you may find the Serverless Enterprise to be quite a handy platform to help you on your company on the path to adopting Serverless Architecture.

 Serverless Framework enables you to seemlessly deploy applications to AWS.
 However, this does require AWS Credentials to do so.
 There are a few ways to supply your credentials, my preferred approach it to use the AWS CLI to configure my details.